What do you picture when you think of a tropical vacation?

 Step 3: Slowly add the wet mixture into the dry mixture, whisking as you go.

 Step 4: After combining both mixtures, work quickly and scoop a small amount into your hand and squeeze it together to test the consistency.
 It should form together like wet sand.

 NOTE: The humidity in your workspace can effect bath bombs consistency, as it does certain baked goods.
 If the mixture is too dry add a drop of rosehip seed oil.
 Then, mix well and test again.
 Repeat until you have it right.
 Remember…wet sand is the right consistency.

-This bath bomb recipe yields 4 medium size bath bombs or 8 small bath bombs.
 If you are new to making bath bombs here’s a great reference for troubleshooting.

 Does Hibiscus Stain?

 Hibiscus’s gorgeous color makes for a great natural coloring agent without harmful chemicals, like in our popular DIY blush recipes.
 But…with such an intense hue it’s common to wonder if these hibiscus bath bombs will stain.
 It will turn your bathtub a pretty blush pink while you soak, but luckily it doesn’t stain.
 We’ve tested in both marble and cast iron bathtubs.
 No stains, no worries!

 Soak your cares away to somewhere tropical right in your own bathroom with these beautiful age-defying bath bombs adorned with organic hibiscus flowers…nature’s gift of botox!!!